sharing my love for philanthropy, cooking, and adventure

 Tettegouche State Park | Minnesota | Part 2

-After soaking up the high from conquering Eagle Mountain and exploring Grand Marais, it was time to return to Tettegouche State Park and my new campsite.
-The drive back from Grand Marais was a pleasant hour, and I swung by the visitor center to check in again (see Part 1 of my adventure here).
+After the high of conquering Eagle Mountain and exploring Grand Marais, it was time to return to Tettegouche State Park and settle into my new campsite.
+The drive back along Minnesota’s North Shore was a scenic hour, and before heading in, I swung by the visitor center to officially check back in (see Part 1 of my adventure here).

-My new site was further into Baptism River Campground, and I was genuinely impressed.
-The layout of this campground is top-notch—each site has its own space, so you’re not cheek-to-cheek with your neighbors.
-Of course, there was that one guy with the generator humming in the distance.
+This new site, tucked deeper into the Baptism River Campground, immediately impressed me.
+The layout here is top-notch — each campsite has breathing room, which means you’re not cheek-to-cheek with your neighbors.
+That said, there was one guy with a generator humming in the distance.
 I thought most of these sites had electricity?
 Maybe he missed the memo.

-Evening came with a roaring fire, a glass of red wine, and one of my go-to camping meals: Yellow Tadka Dal from Trader Joe’s and Earthly Grains Basmati Rice from Aldi.
-These shelf-stable wonders were easy to whip up in my trusty cast iron skillet (a miracle I managed to pack it in my suitcase!).
+As evening settled in, I built a roaring fire, poured a glass of red wine, and pulled out one of my reliable camping staples: Yellow Tadka Dal from Trader Joe’s paired with Earthly Grains Basmati Rice from Aldi.
+Shelf-stable, easy, and surprisingly satisfying.
+Even better, I cooked it in my trusty cast iron skillet — which, frankly, is a miracle I managed to wedge into my suitcase.

 Photo: Fireside Bliss Under the Evening Sky